eman20102003/CodeAlpha_URLShortener/README.md

 https://shortly-api-1.onrender.com/

-A simple and user-friendly interface that allows users to enter a long URL, generate a shortened URL, and open the generated short link.
+A React-based interface that allows users to enter a long URL, generate a shortened URL, and test the redirection process.

 ---